 William made camp in Hastings and waited for Godwinson to return from the north.
 In early October 1066, his spies alerted him that Harold was marching south.
 On 13th October Harold was camped on Caldbec Hill 7 miles north west of Hastings.
 Early the next morning, William’s army was marching north to meet the Anglo-Saxons.
 Harold had arrayed his army in a shield wall formation along the ridge of Senlac Hill which meant William had to take the lower ground.
 The image below is taken from the bottom of Senlac Hill, thought to be just behind William’s line.
 The shield wall is thought to have been positioned just in front of the abbey walls.

-The battle began at around 9am with a fanfare of trumpets followed by a volley of arrows fired by the Normans.
+The Battle of Hastings began at around 9am with a fanfare of trumpets followed by a volley of arrows fired by the Normans.
 The Normans made repeated cavalry and infantry attacks in a bid to break the Anglo-Saxon shield wall.
 At around 11am there were shouts that Duke William had fallen and a large number of Breton soldiers, attacking the shield wall turned and fled down the hill.
 A party of Anglo-Saxons led by Harold’s brothers Leofwine and Gyrth chased after them.
 William, however, was not dead and, seeing what was happening, sent additional soldiers to surround the Anglo-Saxons.
 All those that left the shield wall, including Harold’s brothers were killed.

 Despite the death of his brothers and those that had been killed, Harold managed to quickly fill the gap in the shield wall and the battle continued.
 The battle lasted all day but in the late afternoon King Harold II was killed.
 The traditional story that he was killed by an arrow in his eye is now thought to be false, evidenced by the fact that the arrow depicted in the Bayeux tapestry was added in the 19th century.
 Rather, it is thought that he was cut down by a Norman knight.